 Our website is currently being updated to include more educational material on the conservation area, the committee, the planning system, and why it all matters.
 Formatting is being updated and altered so that you may notice some oddities in the website over the coming weeks.
 When the works are complete, we hope to be able […]

-The UCL proposals for the development of the site for the Dental Hospital and the former Royal Free Hospital have been approved at planning.
-The tragedy of the approval is that it seals the fate of the historic mid-Victorian courtyard of the former Royal Free Hospital which will be demolished and built over.
-The BCAAC […]
+The UCL proposals for the development of the site for the Eastman Dental Hospital and the former Royal Free Hospital have been recommended for approval by Camden, in the latest of a series of shocking planning decisions in line with their Community Investment Program.
+The tragedy of the approval is that it almost seals the fate […]

 The BCAAC is contributing to a heritage audit of the area affected by the Euston Planning Brief and HS2.
 The aim is to bring to Camden’s attention the importance of the listed buildings and parts of the CA whose setting will be affected by the development proposals.

 The BCAAC held a party to celebrate the fiftieth anniversary of the act which set up Conservation Areas and the exhibition of the model showing London in 1840.
 The BCAAC has been in existence since 1967!
 Frank Dobson, a founder member and significant contributor for the betterment of heritage in Camden was the guest of […]

 Torrington Place to Tavistock Place Public Inquiry BCAAC recently took part in a Public Inquiry, which was held at Camden Town Hall for four weeks, between 10 October and 2 November 2017.
 An Experimental Traffic Order, signed off in July 2015, heralded significant changes to the layout and flow of traffic along Torrington Place […]